 I Think I May Need To Quit My Job

-First, what does it mean to quit?
 Under Pennsylvania law, you quit your job if you intentionally decided to stop working — meaning it was your decision for you to leave work, not your employer’s.
 This includes:

 • Resigning